 Do you think your cloud storage is encrypted?
 Then you don’t know your storage closely; pity you for your blind trust!
 Look closely at the terms and conditions of your or any other popular cloud storage service/s you will get to know.

-If you are going to rely on cloud storage for your files, choose the one that can automatically encrypt files before uploading to the cloud.
+If you are going to rely on cloud storage for your files, choose the one that can automatically encrypt files before uploading to the cloud so you can get the best out of computer privacy.
 Although providers have the decrypting keys, this does not mean that we should give up the idea of cloud storage; rather go for manual encryption before uploading data to your cloud storage service, in that case, the key to decode will only be with you.

 Anti-Malware and Firewall – A Single Virus Can Damage Your Device

 Yes, you heard it right!
-A single virus can do more damage than one can think of; protecting from malware is easier than to fix the damage already done, by using an anti-malware software.
+A single virus can do more damage than one can think of; protecting from malware is easier than to fix the damage already done, by using an anti-malware data security and privacy software.
 So, do scan your computer regularly to find and get alerts for suspicious or harmful files.

-Other than anti-malware software, firewalls are also crucial that monitor the traffic coming to and from your computer; make sure that no unauthorized data is downloaded or sent.
+Other than anti-malware software for your data security and privacy, firewalls are also crucial that monitor the traffic coming to and from your computer; make sure that no unauthorized data is downloaded or sent.
 Set the firewall to block certain traffic automatically and let other web traffic is to let through.